rcnl-org/nmsm-core/README.md

 ## Testing

 The NMSM Pipeline uses MATLAB's built-in testing suite alongside GitHub Action self-hosted runners to test a set of files that attempt to test a variety of possible scenarios for the use of the NMSM Pipeline.
-This suite can be tested by running the `runLocalTestSuite.m` file in the top level of the `/tests` directory.
-This file requires the current path to be the top level of the project (the same level as `Project.prj`).
+This suite can be tested by running the `runLocalTestSuite.m` file in the top level of the [nmsm-test repository](https://github.com/rcnl-org/nmsm-test).
+This repository requires the project (`Project.prj`) to be open.

 ## How to Cite